Portrait of Norma Angelica, a resident of Casa Xochiquetzal © Bénédicte Desrus

-“They’re never victimized,” Desrus explains, “they’re totally survivors.”
+“They’re never victimized,” Desrus explains.
+“They’re totally survivors.”
 Often, they made her laugh, and she made them laugh too.

-The photographer has also said goodbye to some of her protagonists.
+The photographer has also said goodbye to some of her sitters.
 She vividly remembers the time she saw one of the women die a painful death.
 She took photographs, though some of the other women asked her not to do so.